MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-queues-manage-activities-cases.md

 ## Create a queue in Customer Service Hub

-You can create both basic and advanced queues (queues that are enabled for unified routing) in Customer Service Hub
+You can create both basic and advanced queues (queues that are enabled for unified routing) in Customer Service Hub.

 **To create or edit a queue**